shaikasheesh/CapstoneGL/README.md

-# CapstoneGL
+# This is My Capstone Project That I have built when I was doing my PGP-Data Science in Great Lakes
-WOrking on the Financial Data Set to classify the organisation data whether it is bankrupt or not
+I have Worked on the Financial Data Set to classify the organisation data whether it is bankrupt or not